-There is not a North American Industry Classification System (NAICS) code specific for energy consultants.
-Instead, businesses that focus on consulting related to building energy efficiency are contained in the Building Inspection Services sector (NAICS 541350), which is comprised of firms primarily engaged in the physical inspection of residential and nonresidential buildings.
-It is not possible to determine which business establishments within the Building Inspection Services sector are focused on energy efficiency consulting.
+energy efficiency are contained in the Building Inspection Services sector (NAICS 541350), which is comprised of firms primarily engaged in the physical inspection of residential and nonresidential buildings.7 It is not possible to determine which business establishments within the Building Inspection Services sector are focused on energy efficiency consulting.
 The information shown in Table 10 provides an upper bound indication of the size of this sector in California.

-Sector Establish ments Employ ment Annual Payroll (millions \$) Architectural Services a 3,704 29,611 \$2,906.7 Building Inspection Services b 824 3,145 \$223.9
+Sector Establishments Employment Annual Payroll (billions \$) Architectural Services ^a 3,704 29,611 \$2.9 Building Inspection Services ^b 824 3,145 \$0.2

-Table 40 Destil alter av Destaures and Encourse O an availtant O a atama I able 10 J: California Building Designer and Energy Consultant Sectors
+Table 10: California Building Designer and Energy Consultant Sectors

-- Architectural Services (NAICS 541310) comprises private-sector establishments primarily engaged in planning and designing residential, institutional, leisure, commercial, and industrial buildings and structures; - b.
-Building Inspection Services (NAICS 541350) comprises private-sector establishments primarily engaged in providing building (residential & nonresidential) inspection services encompassing all aspects of the building structure and component systems, including energy efficiency inspection services.
+- Architectural Services (NAICS 541310) comprises private-sector establishments primarily engaged in planning and designing residential, institutional, leisure, commercial, and industrial buildings and structures; - Building Inspection Services (NAICS 541350) comprises private-sector establishments primarily engaged in providing building (residential & nonresidential) inspection services encompassing all aspects of the building structure and component systems, including energy efficiency inspection services.

-3.3.3 Impact on Occupational Safety and Health
+1.4.3.3 Impact on Occupational Safety and Health